kmaehashi/github-app-token-workflow/README.md

 # github-app-token-actions

-Example of GitHub Actions workflow retrieving GitHub App Installation Token
+An example of GitHub Actions workflow that retrieves GitHub App Installation Token.